JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 puzzles but the average number of guesses trended upward as pre-populated cells went away so it approximated something related to difficulty.

-What I found was that the number of guesses sometimes had interesting points where number of guesses jumped from <10 to >20.
+What I found was that the number of guesses sometimes had notable points where number of guesses jumped from <10 to >20.
 I tried to see if there was anything interesting about these points but didn’t think they were that different as a human.
 Also at some point the number of guesses max out at around